GRAND RAPIDS DIVORCE ARBITRATION ATTORNEYS | ARBITRATION LAWYERS GRAND RAPIDS MI

 WHAT IS DIVORCE ARBITRATION AND HOW DOES IT WORK?

-Divorce Arbitration is different than mediation.
-Mediation is a process of resolving the issues in your divorce through discussion and mutual agreement rather than litigation and the trial process (typically nonbinding).
-In contrast, arbitration allows an arbitrator to make binding decision on issues that parties cannot agree on so that there is a final resolution without a trial.
 Typically Arbitration is binding (the arbitrator makes decisions that are binding on the parties).
 Divorce Arbitration can be done with or without attorneys.
 Often times attorneys can offer constructive information to work toward a settlement that the parties cannot do on their own.
 Arbitration usually starts with the parties gathering information on assets and debts that were accumulated during the marriage.
 What was accrued prior to marriage is typically separate property, but can be considered marital.
 After the financial information is gathered, an arbitrator typically meets with the parties to determine what they can agree on and what is in dispute.
 They then focus on resolving the disputed issues.
 If an agreement can be reached, it is reduced to writing and signed by the parties.
 If an agreement cannot be reached, the arbitrator make decisions like a judge would without a trial.
 This arbitration decision is binding on the parties and converted into a divorce judgment that is entered with the court.
 Divorce arbitration that is binding and cannot be ordered by the court.
 Arbitration is not used if domestic violence is involved in the relationship.

 HOW MUCH DOES DIVORCE ARBITRATION COST?